launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="deletefeatureflagapprovalrequest"></a>
+<a name="deleteflagconfigscheduledchanges"></a>
-# **DeleteFeatureFlagApprovalRequest**
+# **DeleteFlagConfigScheduledChanges**
-> void DeleteFeatureFlagApprovalRequest (string projectKey, string environmentKey, string featureFlagKey, string featureFlagApprovalRequestId, FeatureFlagApprovalRequestConfigBody featureFlagApprovalRequestConfigBody)
+> void DeleteFlagConfigScheduledChanges (string projectKey, string featureFlagKey, string environmentKey, string scheduledChangeId)

-Delete an approval request for a feature flag
+Delete a scheduled change on a feature flag in an environment.

 ### Example
 ```csharp